tomcordisco/first-page-node/README.md

 ENGLISH BELLOW
 -----------------------------------------------------------------------------------------
-Es una página que conbina backend con frontend.
+Es una página que combina backend con frontend.
 Las tecnologías que utilicé fueron:
 Node.js, Express.js, Bootstrap, HTML, CSS.
 -----------------------------------------------------------------------------------------
 It is a page that combines the backend with the frontend.
 The technologies I used were: